taekwonzysong/AI4Soil/README.md

 - models.py: defines the neural network architectures
 - training.py: function to train the neural networks
 - data_processing.py: function to load the data
-- Data/reference_solutions_2-D.csv: reference solutions after performing data augmentation and will be used for neural network training
+- Data/reference_solutions_2-D.csv: reference solutions after performing data augmentation and will be used for neural network training saved for the particular instance discussed in our manuscript

 Under the 3-D Benchmark Problem folder:
 - main_GRW.py: main file for running the GRW algorithm